Please "like" and "share" this page and the individual pages you visit here.

 - Not a single person in the Gospel accounts ever challenged Jesus as to the origins of this non-Jewish teaching he allegedly taught.
 Surely some rabbi would have questioned it had Jesus actually taught it.

-- The doctrine directly challenges the biblical assurances that God is Loving and Just (examples: Deuteronomy 32:4; Romans 2:24).
+- The doctrine directly challenges the biblical assurances that G-d is Loving and Just (examples: Deuteronomy 32:4; Romans 2:24).

 - Most "Bible believing Christians" believe many unbiblical and even anti-biblical teachings.
-Constantine outlawed the Sabbath and replaced it with the day of the sun god.
-The wide acceptance of beliefs within Christendom do not make them biblical.
+The wide acceptance of such beliefs within Christendom do not make them biblical.

 What the Bible Teaches